sjbylo/aba/README.md

 # On the external bastion:
 cd 		                   # Assuming aba is directly under your $HOME dir tar czf aba.tgz aba/aba bin aba/*.conf aba/Makefile aba/scripts aba/templates aba/*.md aba/mirror aba/cli
-# Copy the file 'aba.tgz' to your internal bastion.
+# Copy the file 'aba.tgz' to your internal bastiona via a thumb drive.

 # Then, on the internal bastion run:
 cd